filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/hierarchical-consensus/index.md

 ---
 title: "Hierarchical consensus"
-description: "Our solution is different from traditional sharding designs, which explicitly divide the network's state.
-We use the concept of subnets that can be created on demand to manage new states.."
+description: "Traditional sharding designs explicitly divide the network's state.
+In Interplanetary consensus, subnets can be created on demand to manage new states.
+This page describes hierarchical consensus in detail. "
-lead: "Our solution is different from traditional sharding designs, which explicitly divide the network's state.
-We use the concept of subnets that can be created on demand to manage new states."
+lead: "IPC subnets are organized as a tree and periodically checkpoint their state onto their parent in order to leverage its security."
 draft: false
 images: []
 type: docs